bradosia/BookFiler-Desktop/README.md

 Organize by case example: An invoice is placed in a folder for a client project.
 This may be easier for gathering related invoices for reimbursement or collections.

-In the plain filesystem only one may be chosen.
+In the plain filesystem only one may be chosen unless the file is duplicated.
+Duplications make version control more difficult.
 Bookfiler™ organizes by type in the filesystem, then creates virtual links to cases.